How to Make a Webcomic and How We Made Ours (2025)

 We've got some (actually a lot of) advice for you if you're starting out that we think you should take into consideration if you want to make a webcomic:

-• Write out your story in beats before you start drawing - Story beats range from short to medium-sized excerpts of story/script that describe what happens in your episodes.
+Write out your story in beats before you start drawing - Story beats range from short to medium-sized excerpts of story/script that describe what happens in your episodes.
 Instead of scripting out every individual scene, angle, and line of dialogue, try to be vague and open to change/improv.
 The key is to not waste any time on the nitty gritty so that you can jump right into working.

 The entirety of Objectified (book one) is scripted out already, and we recommend you do the same thing with your story before you start drawing the episodes.
 For us, it took a total of three months to write the whole book.

-• Make a buffer - Buffers are extra completed episodes that are ready to publish.
+Make a buffer - Buffers are extra completed episodes that are ready to publish.
 Working ahead like this allows you to take vacations without missing releases and letting down your fans.
 Being late on updates has a bigger impact on your audience than you may think, or at least that's what we've heard... we've never been late on publishing an update.

 We recommend working at least three episodes ahead before you start releasing them to the public.

-• It's okay to suck - Your art and writing probably will not be perfect or even up to your own standards when you start out.
+It's okay to suck - Your art and writing probably will not be perfect or even up to your own standards when you start out.
 You're going to make mistakes and make episodes that you hate, and you're going to need to leave them be and keep moving forward.

 Going back to fix mistakes is a waste of time and tempts burnout.
 Let your work speak for itself, as over time you will improve and the contrast between your old work and new work will be more admirable to readers.

-• Stay active on social media - Sharing previews and promos keeps your fans engaged and looking forward to new episodes by showing them a glimpse of what's coming.
+Stay active on social media - Sharing previews and promos keeps your fans engaged and looking forward to new episodes by showing them a glimpse of what's coming.

-• Create a work schedule - Try to make a work schedule and test it during the production of your first few episodes.
+Create a work schedule - Try to make a work schedule and test it during the production of your first few episodes.
 Adjust accordingly.

 We use Google Sheets, Google Drive, and Discord to organize our work and communication.
 For the artist, Objectified is a full-time job to allow for episodes to come out biweekly.

-• Work with people you trust - Having a team made up entirely of strangers that volunteered to work with you is riskier than you think.
+Work with people you trust - Having a team made up entirely of strangers that volunteered to work with you is riskier than you think.
+Be patient and wary when scraping together your team.

-• Be patient - With webcomics, slow and steady wins the race.
+Be patient - With webcomics, slow and steady wins the race.
 Projects in this medium typically see a slow, gradually increasing level of traction and the most important thing for you to worry about is getting your episodes out on time consistently.

 The more episodes you have out, the more fans will have to talk about and get invested in.
 When you finally get to the good stuff, we promise you'll see the attention you deserve for all of your hard work.

-• Show, don't tell - Concept art is fun to make and share online, and so is gushing about the things you love-- but you do waste time explaining ideas and concepts that you could be executing in comic format instead.
+Show, don't tell - Concept art is fun to make and share online, and so is gushing about the things you love—but you do waste time explaining ideas and concepts that you could be executing in comic format instead.
 Shut your yapper and work!

 On a similar note, over-explaining concepts in the comic itself can damage your project as well.
 Be careful about what you spoon-feed to readers or else your story will be less impactful in execution because fans will already know what's going to happen.